axenov/WiZ-Smart-Bulb-MCP/README.md

 - "Make it brighter" → `get_bulb_status()` then `adjust_brightness(75)`
 - "Dim the lights" → `get_bulb_status()` then `adjust_brightness(25)`
 - "Set to 50%" → `get_bulb_status()` then `adjust_brightness(50)`

-## Integration

-This MCP server can be integrated with any MCP-compatible client or AI assistant that supports the Model Context Protocol.

-## Troubleshooting

-- Make sure your Wiz bulb is on the same network
-- Verify the IP address is correct (you can find it in your router's admin panel)
-- Check that port 38899 is not blocked by your firewall
-- Ensure the bulb is powered on and connected to WiFi